 - Lack of Commitment

-- What it Teaches: Commitment suffers when team members don’t feel clear about or invested in
+- What it Teaches: Commitment suffers when team members don’t feel clear about or invested in decisions.
+Ambiguity around goals or lack of shared buy-in results in wavering focus and energy.

 - Clarify each decision’s “why” and ensure every team member understands their role in it.